energie360/djangocms-xliff/README.md

 }
 ```

-If you have a custom alias content in your app, you need set the following setting variable.
+If you have a custom alias content in your app, you need to set the following setting variable:
-You need to make sure that the model has a `get_absolute_url(language: str)` method

 ```python
 DJANGOCMS_XLIFF_MODEL_FOR_ALIAS_CONTENT = "your_module.xliff.get_model_for_alias_content"